-Poole, instructing him to take the pup to the veterinarian immediit means to me that you saved my dog," Poole told Horner, tears in
+Poole, instructing him to take the pup to the veterinarian immediately.

-Poole returned to the scene of the fire later to thank the firemen who saved his dog, which miraculously suffered no burns or scar-
+Poole returned to the scene of the fire later to thank the firemen who saved his dog, which miraculously suffered no burns or scarring from the fire.
+"You'll never know how much to make a full recovery.